 Once you’ve selected your built-in Mac microphone, the next step is to check the input level.
 Speak into your computer at a normal volume and notice how the Input Volume changes.

 If it looks high, then this could mean that your microphone is too loud when you’re speaking to others.
 If it’s too low, then they may not be able to hear you.
-The same applies to the Output Volume.
+The same applies to the Output Volume on Macs.

 Often, adjusting these levels will correct any problems you’re having with the mic.
 You can lower or raise the Input Volume until the level looks balanced.
 Move the slider to the right until the Input Level bars align at the halfway point.